The Ishavasya Upanishad – The Great Truth of the eternal Sanatana Dharma in a nutshell

 “The Highest Purusha who dwells in You, that I am”

 It is hard to understand why most people fail to comprehend the politics behind organised religion.
 Karl Marx rightly said that religion is the opium of the masses.
-Rulers take control over the minds of huge numbers of people by dictating to them what they should think and believe in.
+Rulers take control of the minds of huge numbers of people by dictating to them what they should think and believe in.

 Everything exists until life exists and we know we exist only when we are awake and conscious.
 It is this state of consciousness that tells us that we are even alive.
 When people are asleep, they neither know they are alive nor do they know which religion or cult they belong to.
 Life is the most important thing which should never be taken for granted.